-Big block retailers have been working on ways to create online holiday sales since August, or longer.
-If your company hasn’t put a holiday program in place just yet, begin today.
-Mid-October is not too late for the agile to cream off some opportunities that the season pertains using online marketing and eCommerce techniques.
-We’ll help you on your way here with 10 ways to create online holiday sales (techniques you can actually use year-round).
+Big block retailers start working on ways to create online holiday sales in July/August.
+If your company hasn’t put a holiday revenue-driving campaign in place just yet, do it now.
+Mid-October is not too late for the agile to cream off some holiday opportunities using online marketing and eCommerce techniques.
+We’ll help you on your way here with 10 ways to realise online holiday sales (techniques you can actually use year-round).

 What these facts and figures mean for retailers and all other digital marketers: